- Trevor Noah is keeping a safe social distance from his crew but still trying to do right by them by paying their salaries

 Variety was also told that the crew have been working on the show with Trevor from day one and were also responsible for helping put the show together.
 The source went on to say that it was Trevor’s decision to personally see to it that salaries were paid and would do so until production business re-opens.

 Trevor respects his crew tremendously and feels it’s the right thing to do in order for them to get through these difficult times together.

-As so many fellow talk hosts have done since production has been halted, Trevor has been broadcasting The Daily Show from home.
+As so many fellow talk hosts have done since production has been halted, Trevor has been broadcasting .
 The writers, producers and production staff continue to contribute remotely.